Mishok43/WoodenMath/README.md

 # WoodenMath
 WoodenMath - math library which contains vectors, quaternions, matrix and other mathematical constuctions and operations.
-It supports SSE SIMD operations - SSE, AVX-2 and AVX-512 in the future.
+It supports SSE SIMD operations - SSE, AVX-2.
 C++17 with meta-programming.

 <b>Implemented</b>:
 1. DVector with support up to 4 elements and float, double, int32, uint32 types.